LeanKit-Labs/tag-release/README.md

 ## What Does That Error Mean!?!

+> Click the following errors to reveal an explanation of what the error means and a proposed solution

 <details>
 	<summary>Potentially unhandled rejection [21] Error: Command failed: git fetch upstream --tags</summary>
 	You don't have an `upstream` set for your repository.
 You can add an upstream